-Please note: if you joined on or after 16 November 2005, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions.
+Please note: when you joined, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions.
 If this applies to you it will be shown on your Policy Schedule.

 Specified condition - the medical conditions listed in the table opposite that we will not cover if you have the following pre-existing conditions: diabetes, raised blood pressure (hypertension) or you are undergoing monitoring as a result of a Prostate Specific Antigen (PSA) test.